Back to Course List

 This is an interesting, often very demanding but tremendously rewarding age group to work with as pupils mature from early adolescence to adulthood.
 The course is designed to equip you to teach your main subject and to make an effective contribution to the work of schools beyond your subject.

-The course includes an extensive 120 days of placement in two of our partnership schools, which are located across the counties of Norfolk and Suffolk.
+Work based in schools is spread across extensive placements in two of our partnership schools, which are located across the counties of Norfolk and Suffolk.
 This emphasis on practical teaching provides you with a broad range of teaching experience in different schools.

 At university sessions you will discuss experiences with others on the course and learn more about the theory and practice of teaching.
 Expect to be involved in a range of teaching methods, including lectures, seminars and practical workshops.